 - info package [--all] Prints information on the newest known version (compatible to the current compiler) of the given package.
 The option --all shows more information. - info package version [--all] Prints basic information on the given package version.
-The option --all shows more information. - list [--all] [--csv] List the names and synopses of all packages (compatible to the current compiler) of the central package index.
-The option --all shows also all package versions.
-The option --csv shows the information in CSV format. - List the category names together with the packages belonging to this category (see Section 8) of the central package index.
-The option --csv shows the information in CSV format. - search query Searches the names and synopses of all packages (compatible to the current compiler) of the central package index for a term. - update Updates the local copy of the central package index to the newest available version. - install Installs all dependencies of the current package.
+The option --all shows more information. - list [--all] [--versions] [--csv] List the names and synopses of all packages (compatible to the current compiler) of the central package index.
+The option --all shows all packages independent of their compiler compatibility.
+The option --versions shows also all versions of the packages.
+The option --csv shows the information in CSV format. - to this category (see Section 8) of the central package index.
+The options --all and --csv are as above. - search query Searches the names and synopses of all packages (compatible to the current compiler) of the central package index for a term. - update Updates the local copy of the central package index to the newest available version. - install Installs all dependencies of the current package.
 Furthermore, if the current package contains an executable application, the application is compiled and the executable is installed (unless the option -n or --noexec is set). - install package [--pre] Installs the newest version (compatible to the current compiler) of a package to the global package cache. --pre enables the installation of pre-release versions. - install package version Installs a specific version of a package to the global package cache. - install package.zip Installs a package from a ZIP file to the global package cache.
-The ZIP file must contain at least the package description file package.json and the directory src containing the Curry source files. - uninstall Uninstall the executable installed for this package. - uninstall package version Uninstalls a specific version of a package from the global package cache. - checkout package [--pre] Checks out the newest version (compatible to the current compiler) of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions. - checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package.. - to the current compiler) of a package.
+The ZIP file must contain at least the package description file package.json and the directory src containing the Curry source files. - uninstall Uninstall the executable installed for this package. - uninstall package version Uninstalls a specific version of a package from the global package cache. - checkout package [--pre] Checks out the newest version (compatible to the current compiler) of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions. - checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package... - to the current compiler) of a package.
 The binary of the application is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5). --pre enables the installation of pre-release versions.